 - Other Costs

-The tuition for RBS 2012 courses is $1095 with the exception of two courses; the tuition for History of the Book 200-2000 and Introduction to the Principles of Bibliographical Description is $1195 owing to the respective field trip and lab instruction expenses.
-Many RBS students, especially those without institutional support to help defray their expenses, struggle to pay the school’s tuition.
-High as this figure is, it represents only about 45% of the actual cost per student of running the school.
-If it were not for the generosity (1) of the University of Virginia (which provides free space, the salary of half the school’s full-time staff, and many other benefits) and (2) of the Friends of RBS, RBS could not exist either in its present form or at its present level of excellence.
+The tuition for most 2015 RBS courses is $1295; however, for certain courses with field trips or lab expenses, tuition is $1395.
+(If applicable, higher rates are noted on the course description page.)
+Many RBS students, especially those without institutional support to help defray their expenses, struggle to pay the School’s tuition.
+High as this figure is, however, it represents only about 45% of the actual cost per student of running the School.
+If it were not for the generosity (1) of the University of Virginia (which provides free space, the salary of certain full-time staff, and many other benefits) and (2) of the Friends of RBS, RBS could not exist either in its present form or at its present level of excellence.

 Travel & Accommodations

 In Charlottesville, VA

 Charlottesville is a city of about 40,000, located 110 miles south of Washington, DC, and 70 miles northwest of Richmond.
 The city’s major employers include the University of Virginia, the financial sector, and the tourist industry (Monticello alone gets nearly half a million visitors a year).
 It is also the county seat of Albemarle County, a prosperous rural area dotted by scenic farms, many containing buildings of great beauty and architectural merit—though none more so than UVA itself.
 The town also boasts a large number of used and antiquarian booksellers.
 As a courtesy, Rare Book School publishes a guide to area booksellers, Antiquarian Bookhunting in Charlottesville.
 Feel free to download and print copies of your own.